ethicalpanther26/Spring-Calculator/README.md

-One can also simply download .exe file attached in the repository so calculator can work on all windows x64 bit devices
+One can also simply download .exe file attached in the repository so calculator can work on all windows x64 bit devices.

+Also database system is added to both files so it stores all the calculation history on local server / admin pc.

 # Thank You